Christine Sarkissian

 In our first session together, here's what you can expect

 In our first session we will take our time in identifying your values, desires, needs, and what compromises we will have to make in order for you to be able to regrow the garden of your mind.
-If time permits, we will utilize a timeline method to explore your roots, essentially uncovering hardships, and supportive factors that created the identities, beliefs and values that have helped you survive the pain of your past.
-I will ask several clarifying questions to understand your subconscious belief system, conscious belief system, behaviors, presenting symptoms, emotional capacity, and your true willingness to let go of the past to return to a place of love in your heart.
+We will utilize a timeline method to explore your roots, essentially uncovering hardships, and supportive factors that created the identities, beliefs and values that have helped you survive the pain of your past.
+I will ask several clarifying questions to understand your subconscious belief system, conscious belief system, behaviors, presenting symptoms, emotional capacity, and your true willingness to release the pain of the past.

 The biggest strengths that I bring into our sessions